 We want to show up for you.
 Whether you’re hurting, grieving a loss, facing a medical procedure, celebrating one of life’s many joys, or need additional prayer and guidance, Westminster’s pastoral care team is here to support you.
 We provide care to members and non-members alike, and hold your information in strict confidence, sharing it only with your permission.

 If you desire contact and care from our staff, we invite you to contact one of our closely- and confidentially-monitored numbers 24 hours a day, 365 days per year.

 The pastoral care team responds to concerns on a rotational basis to more closely connect with congregational needs and to respond quickly when pastoral care is requested.

-We also ask that members let us know of prayer concerns for inclusion in our staff meetings, bulletins, and prayer request email list—each of which are only utilized with your permission.
+We also ask that members let us know of prayer concerns for inclusion in our staff meetings and prayer request email list—each of which are only utilized with your permission.
 You can submit prayer requests online or by any of the contact information listed above.

-- Edie Van Sprange, bereavement coordinator, coordinates visitation and communication following the death of a loved one, and provides material to families in grief.
+Edie Van Sprange, bereavement coordinator, coordinates communication following the death of a loved one, and provides material to families in grief.

-One of the great strengths of our ministry is that our care is delivered together with our weekly Caring Deacons’ response and the long term care of the Sustaining Deacons.
+One of the great strengths of our ministry is that our care is delivered together with our weekly Caring Deacons’ response and the long term care of the Supporting Deacons.